Author: Jeff Bacon

 Can the police enforce my visitation order?

-Generally, no. Most police departments in Oklahoma (including Tulsa PD) view visitation disputes as “civil matters.”
-They will rarely physically remove a child from a mother to give them to you unless there is a specific emergency order or a “Writ of Assistance,” which is rare.
-You need a judge, not a cop.
+Generally, no. Many local police departments treat visitation disputes as civil matters.
+They will rarely physically remove a child from one parent to give them to the other unless there is a specific emergency order or writ of assistance.
+Fathers usually need a judge and a clear enforcement order, not a confrontation at the exchange.

 At what age can my child refuse to see me?